Student sitting at computer at home engaged in online learning or training

 2. Practice time management and hold yourself accountable.

-Although online courses offer a great deal of flexibility, it’s a good idea to set deadlines and hold yourself to them.
-Avoid overloading yourself with work.
-Dedicate the necessary amount of time each day (or each week) to work on your assignments to avoid falling behind or reducing the quality of your work when facing a time crunch.
-Find a way to keep yourself from procrastinating and hold yourself accountable.
-You can even find a way to reward yourself for sticking to your deadlines!
+Although online courses offer a great deal of flexibility, it’s important to set deadlines and stick to them.
+Avoid overloading yourself with work and be sure to manage your coursework alongside other responsibilities.
+Dedicate the necessary amount of time each day (or week) to work on your assignments to avoid falling behind or reducing the quality of your work when facing a time crunch.
+Keep yourself from procrastinating and hold yourself accountable.

 3. Create a study space and eliminate distractions.

-Set up a study space in your home somewhere quiet and free of distractions where you know you can dedicate several hours to work.
-This can be a home office, or just your desk or dining room table.
-Research shows that you should avoid working from your bedroom or couch.
-Keep the places where you work and rest separate.
-Although it may be tempting to put on Netflix in the background or check your social media feeds during study time, eliminating distractions will ensure you get the most out of the course material.
+Set up a quiet, distraction-free space where you can dedicate several hours to work.
+This can be a home office, a desk or even a dining room table.
+Research suggests that you should avoid working from your bedroom or couch—keeping the places where you work and rest separate can improve focus and productivity.

 4. Use online courses as a networking opportunity.